mkdevops-se/konfigurator/.github/pull_request_template.md

 ## Description

-Please write a summary if the change.
+Please write a summary of the change.

 Fixes # (issue)